 - Weight gain

-- Abnormalities in blood clotting (This is why it’s important to let your vet know your dog is taking Omega-3s prior to surgery.)
+- Abnormalities in blood clotting (This is why it’s important to let your vet know your dog is taking omega-3s prior to surgery.)

 - Changes in immune function (which was noted in the laboratory but it is unknown if this is relevant in real life)